chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     {{% automate/char-warn %}}
     {{< /warning >}}

-1. On every Frontend Node copy the `bootstrap.abb` file and unpack the file using the following command:
+1. On every Frontend Node, copy the `bootstrap.abb` file and unpack the file using the following command:

     ```bash
     chef-automate bootstrap bundle unpack bootstrap.abb